-- 1. Three (3) officials will be appointed by the IHSA Office for each Regional Semifinal and Final game. - 2.
-Three (3) officials will be appointed by the IHSA Office for each Sectional Semifinal and Final game. - 3.
+- 1. Two (2) or Three (3) officials will be hired by the host manager for each Regional Quarterfinal game. - 2.
+Three (3) officials will be appointed by the IHSA Office for each Regional Semifinal and Final game. - 3.
+Three (3) officials will be appointed by the IHSA Office for each Sectional Semifinal and Final game. - 4.
 Three (3) officials will be appointed by the IHSA Office for each Super-Sectional game. - Class 1A, 2A and 3A Regional Quarterfinal Games: The Quarterfinal games of the Regional tournament are hosted by the higher seed of the two teams and are financially independent.
 The host school shall pay all local expenses.
 If admission is charged the host school will receive 100 percent of the gate receipts.
 Officials will be paid by the IHSA through ArbiterPay. - Class 1A, 2A & 3A Regional Semifinal and Final Games: The host school shall pay for all local expenses.
 Each host shall receive a flat fee of \$450.00 for hosting the Semifinal and Final games of the Regional.
 The host shall retain 20% of the net income and submit remainder to the IHSA.
 In the event of a negative balance, the host shall be reimbursed for the entire deficit.
 If admission is not charged, the host school shall forfeit the guarantee.
 Officials will be paid by the IHSA through ArbiterPay. - Class 1A, 2A & 3A Sectional Semifinal and Final Games: The host school shall pay for all local expenses.
 Each host shall receive a flat fee of \$475.00 for hosting the Semifinal and Final games of the Sectional.
 The host shall retain 20% of the net income and submit remainder to the IHSA.
 In the event of a negative balance, the host shall be reimbursed for the entire deficit.
 If admission is not charged, the host school shall forfeit the guarantee.
 Officials will be paid by the IHSA through ArbiterPay. - Class 1A, 2A and 3A Super-Sectional Games: The host school shall pay for all local expenses.
 Each host shall receive a guarantee of \$250.00.

 Host shall retain 20% of net income and submit remainder to the IHSA.
 In the event of a negative balance, the host shall be reimbursed for the entire deficit.
 If admission is not charged, the host school shall forfeit the guarantee.
 Officials will be paid by the IHSA through ArbiterPay.